andrew/ultimate-awesome/README.md

 - [awesome-writing](https://github.com/armstrongl/awesome-writing) - 🕶 An awesome list of writing resources! .
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
 With repository stars⭐ and forks🍴.
-- [fucking-build-your-own-x](https://github.com/Correia-jpv/fucking-build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
-With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-python](https://github.com/Cyanhall/awesome-python) - Better Awesome Python List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.